nixigaj/eriks.space/README.md

 ![Screenshot of website](screenshot.png)

-This is the souce for my personal website.
+This is the source for my personal website.
 It is a combination of handwritten HTML/CSS and a [Hugo theme](https://github.com/hanwenguo/hugo-theme-nostyleplease).
-Don't look to hard at the code. 😊
+Don't look too hard at the code. 😊

 ## License